CalculatedContent/WeightWatcher/README.md

 That orange spike on the far right is the tell-tale clue; it's caled a **Correlation Trap**.

 A **Correlation Trap** is characterized by Fig (b); here the actual (green) and random (red) ESDs look almost identical, except for a small shelf of correlation (just right of 0).
-And random (red) ESD, the largest eigenvalue (orange) is far to the right of and seperated from the bulk of the ESD.
+And random (red) ESD, the largest eigenvalue (orange) is far to the right of and separated from the bulk of the ESD.

 ![Correlation Traps](./img/correlation_trap.jpeg)